If there's a place where you can find me after a food tour, this is a library. An oasis of silence in the desert of noise, to rest and recharge.

 But also every day, if you have time to spend at Cineteca di Bologna and its library.
 A huge selection dedicated to cinema, photography and all their relatives.

-On the first floor, you can find retrogames including my first console (Sega Master System II) behind a case.
+Or walk on the first floor where you can find retrogames including my first console (Sega Master System II) behind a case.

 Vintage movie posters on the walls may distract your study, but warm your soul.